prasanna7401/Securenetes/README.md

 You will need to input the `username` to connect to the K8s cluster, and also the SSH Key to connect to the cluster nodes.

+### Adding exemptions

+If you would like to exempt remediation of certain controls, you need to mention the control ID in the [exempt.txt](./exempt.txt) file.

 ### Dependencies

 - This script requires you to have `kubectl` and `kops` tools installed in the machine which will run the script.